bomurphy/Capstone-Individual/itp-04/README.md

-This folder is for ITP-04.
+Thi folder is for ITP-04.